lulf/watchful/README.md

 Firmware for Pinetime based on [Embassy](https://embassy.dev).

+DONE:

+* [x] Implement Nordic DFU protocol (version supported by Gadgetbridge and SDK 15.x)
+* [x] Synchronize watch with phone

 TODO:

-* Implement Nordic DFU protocol (version supported by Gadgetbridge and SDK 15.x)
-* Support updating using MCUBoot or embassy-boot
+* [x] Use external flash for firmware and persistence

+TODO:
-* Support swapping to Inifinitime + MCUBoot
+* Support swapping to/from Inifinitime + MCUBoot
 * Support installing from Infinitime 'factory firmware'
 * Show clock in view mode
 * Low power in idle mode